RoyZhenLongLim/Astrocamp/LaTeX/README.md

   - TeX Live version is 2021
   - Now your LaTeX file should compile :)

+### Project Explanation
+- main.tex
+  - Write your report here
+- research.bib
+  - Put any sources you want to cite here
 ## Basics
 You can type special commands by using \\.
 You can use the built-in autocomplete by pressing the tab